I get asked a lot of questions about cruising: What’s the best cruise line? How do I pack for a cruise? AND, Are shore excursions worth it?

 - Valid photo ID (driver’s license) for all adults — but not your passport!

 - Cash or credit card for purchases.
 Check the currency requirements for the ports of call on your cruise to see if you need to exchange cash before travel (allow 7-10 business days to do that).
 Many ports accept US dollars.
 If you plan on making a major purchase, consider a credit card that doesn’t charge foreign transaction fees.
-Also, if you plan to shop in the straw markets, you’ll need cash — take small bills!
-Negotiate prices!
+If traveling abroad, be sure to notify your credit card company to let them know where you’re going so that transactions are not declined.

 - Fanny Pack with hidden pocket and RFID protection, comes in beige or black.